Sunshine Coast FC

 Sunshine Coast Football Club is a semi-professional Australian soccer club based in the Sunshine Coast, Queensland.
-Nicknamed "The Fire", the club currently competes in the Football Queensland Premier League the third tier of Australian Football.
+Nicknamed "The Fire", the club last competed in the Football Queensland Premier League, the third tier of Australian Football.

 History

 Sunshine Coast FC were founded in 2007 by Noel Woodall in order to participate in the inaugural season of the Queensland State League, a competition designed to bridge the gap between the A-League and the various regional and city-based leagues across Queensland.

-Sunshine Coast kicked off in the new competition in March 2008, finding instant success as the club managed to win the inaugural Queensland State League Grand Final by defeating the Brisbane Strikers 1–0 through a goal from Bryan Gilfillan.
-However, after a run of injuries and difficulty in getting permits for foreign players, the Fire have had a less successful season in 2009, placed 3rd from 11 teams after 20 games, on 41 points.
+Sunshine Coast found instant success in the new competition as the club managed to win the inaugural Queensland State League Grand Final by defeating the Brisbane Strikers 1–0 through a goal from Bryan Gilfillan.
+However, after a run of injuries and difficulty in getting permits for foreign players, the Fire had a less successful season in 2009, finishing 3rd out of 11 teams after 20 games, ending on 41 points.

-In 2010 the Club again captured the Premiership and Championship.
+In 2010 the club again captured the Premiership and Championship.
 Former head coach Richard Hudson led the Fire to the 2012 QSL Grand Final where they would capture the final Championship before the new National Premier League.
 Kevin Aherne-Evans took over from Richard Hudson as head coach for the 2013 and 2014 NPL Queensland seasons, before being replaced in 2015 by Paul Arnison.

 In 2016 the club's form began to drop with an 11th-place finish followed by last place finishes in 2017 & 2018.
-Midway through the 2018 season the club replaced former Head Coach Ali Demircam with QSL winner Richard Hudson who returned to the club after a 6-year hiatus.
+Midway through the 2018 season the club replaced former head coach Ali Demircam with QSL winner Richard Hudson who returned to the club after a 6-year hiatus.

 Richard resigned due to personal injury at the beginning of the 2019 season.
-Mitch Cattermole and Gary Newcome were installed as coaches for the season.
+Former Caulfield City player Mitch Cattermole and Gary Newcome were installed as coaches for the season.

 The club were relegated at the end of the 2019 NPL season to the FQPL (Football Queensland Premier League).
 In September 2019, the club appointed Scottish-born Gareth Thomson as head coach.

+Following the 2023 season, the club were expelled by Football Queensland.

 Home ground

-Sunshine Coast's playing ground is currently the Kawana Western Fields.
-The club share their ground with local league side Kawana Football Club.
+Prior to their expulsion, Sunshine Coast's playing ground was the Kawana Western Fields.
+The club shared their ground with local league side Kawana Football Club.